timbenniks/timbenniksdev-2024/content/4.writing/ai-native-composability-needs-real-api-first-dna.md

 faqs:
   - question: Why is true API first DNA essential for AI native workflows?
     answer: AI depends on orchestration across many systems.
 Without real API first foundations, vendors can only ship preset functionality inside a monolith.
 That limits customization and blocks brands from composing their own agents and logic.
-  - question: What makes agentOS different from typical AI features in legacy platforms?
+  - question: What makes Contentstack AgentOS different from typical AI features in legacy platforms?
-    answer: agentOS is an operating system for agents, not a feature.
+    answer: Contentstack AgentOS is an operating system for agents, not a feature.
 It lets brands build, combine, and refine their own agents through APIs, events, helpers, and deterministic automations.
 It is designed for flexibility, not one size fits all.
   - question: How should brands evaluate vendors claiming to support AI?
     answer: Look at the architecture of their agents, events, and automation layers.
 If they are not modular, API addressable, and composable, they cannot support AI native experiences no matter how strong the marketing story is.
 ---